Whatever industry you’re in, your business needs money to function. But small businesses in particular often struggle with cash flow.

 - What happens if you want to repay the loan early?

 - What happens after I’ve paid my business loan off?

 - Where do lenders get their money from?

 Put simply, a business loan is an amount of money which is lent to a business and repaid over a period of time.
 The business repays the total amount they’ve borrowed (which is called the principal) plus interest.

-The interest is essentially the cost you pay in return for using borrowing someone else’s money.
+The interest is essentially the cost you pay in return for borrowing someone else’s money.
 It’s generally worked out as a percentage of the total amount the business borrows.
-For example, if a business borrows £10,000, the lender might charge an interest rate of 30% – meaning the business will have to repay £13,000 in total (£10,000 + £3,000).
+For example, if you borrow £10,000, the lender might charge you an interest rate of 30% – meaning you’ll have to repay £13,000 in total (£10,000 + £3,000).

 The interest rate can be either fixed – meaning it doesn’t change throughout the term of the loan – or variable – which usually means it goes up and down depending on market interest rates (for example, the Bank of England base rate).